If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 The save file of the Crazy Taxi prototype is 16 blocks big and has different metadata.
 The file size and metadata of a save file generated by the final game.

 The prototype is compatible with save files from the final game but not vice-versa, as save files are 16 blocks big in this build rather than the final's 23.
 The metadata shown when browsing through VMU saves is also different from the final's.
 Using a save file made with the final version with the Crazy Box stages completed is the only way to access the remaining 7 stages in the prototype, but this still will not mark them as cleared.
 Overwriting the final's save file through the prototype will keep them.
-Bikes are seemingly not implemented in this build yet.

 Main Modes